limneos/classdump-dyld/readme.md

 Environment
 -----------
 classdump-dyld works in a command line shell on any iOS 5+ device.
-Tested from iOS5 to iOS7.
+Tested from iOS 5.x to iOS 7.x.
 There is Mac version too, but its still under tests.